 - Practical ideas on using the law and human rights principles in promoting women’s rights

 - Reflect on key elements of advocacy and lobby planning and share information on positive interventions.

-This course is designed for governmental officials, managers and staff of civil society organisations, judges and magistrates, legal practitioners, as well as academics from Universities in Africa.
+This course is designed for governmental officials, managers and staff of civil society organisations, judges and magistrates, legal practitioners, as well as academics from universities in Africa.
 Participants from all over the world are, nevertheless, welcome to apply.
 Masters and doctoral students wishing to deepen their knowledge or expertise in a particular area of relevance to their study or research may also apply.
-Between 20 and 30 participants are admitted to each course.
 All lectures and materials are in English, and proficiency in English is required to attend these courses.